 Part 1: Before Surgery

 Use this three-part guide to help make your orthopaedic foot or ankle surgery and recovery go smoothly.
-You achieve the best results when you work with your surgeon to prepare for surgery and post-surgical recovery.
-Part 1 will focus on what to do before
+You achieve the best results when you work with your foot and ankle orthopaedic surgeon to prepare for surgery and post-surgical recovery.
+Part 1 will focus on what to do before your surgery.

 How do I prepare myself for surgery?

 Make a list of questions and discuss them withe your surgical team at your pre-operative visit.
 You should understand what your surgery will entail as well as the expectations after surgery.
 Bring a complete list of your medical conditions and medications